 There are two main types of staplers.

-- Powered Stapler: A powered stapler uses an outside source of energy to drive the hammer into the staples.
+- Powered stapler: A powered stapler uses an outside source of energy to drive the hammer into the staples.
 This energy source can be in the form of compressed air or electricity.
 A powered stapler applies more power than a spring-loaded stapler, allowing use of staples in harder material.
 These tools cause less stress on the hands and wrist.
-Powered staplers tend to be heavier than spring-oaded staplers and require an air hose or electrical wire (if not battery operated).
+Powered staplers tend to be heavier than spring-loaded staplers and require an air hose or electrical wire (if not battery operated).

 The following specifications determine the functionality of a stapler.

-- Stapling Speed: Stapling speed measures how many staples the tool can press into the material in a given amount of time.
+- Stapling speed: Stapling speed measures how many staples the tool can press into the material in a given amount of time.